rhythnic/vue-tutorial/README.md

 npm test
 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For a detailed explanation on how things work for apps created with the webpack template for vue-cli,
+check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).